How do I file with the Board of Revision?

 Once a hearing is scheduled, all parties involved will receive a hearing notice by certified mail at least two weeks in advance of the hearing.

 How do I prepare for the hearing?

 During the BOR process, the complainant has the burden of proof.
 It is the responsibility of the complainant to effectively support their opinion of value.
 The complainant must provide reliable and credible information, evidence and facts that demonstrate market value.

 The following is a list of items that may be used as evidence to help demonstrate market value:

-- A list of recent sales of similar properties to yours.
+- A list of recent sales of nearby similar properties.
 Similarities can include age of property, square footage, and location

 - A realtor’s Comparative Market Analysis of similar, recently sold properties

 - Itemized professional estimates, receipts, or photographs establishing costs for fixing an issue on the property